tomchuoi/PE_Analysis/README.md

 ## Features
   +  PE Parsing: This program extracts information from PE Headers, including sections, imported modules and more.
-  +  TCP reverse shell: A shellcode written in MASM that opens cmd.exe on target machine and redirects I/O stream to the attack machine.
+  +  TCP reverse shell: A shellcode written in MASM that opens cmd.exe on target machine, redirects I/O stream to the attack machine and adds itself to the registry keys for persistence.
 The shell dynamically find DLLs address and function calls to establish reverse connection.
   +  Shellcode Injection: Create new section in the PE file and inject tcp reverse shell into it.

 ## Note